JesperEnschede/Jesper-Enschede/README.md

 ### Jesper Enschede's portfolio.
 > Welcome to my portfolio, This git-repo contains all my school project, fun side project and other video game development stuff that i'm proud of.

-You can download the game by pressing the 'Clone or download' button in the top right, then click download as zip.
+You can download the games by pressing the 'Clone or download' button in the top right, then click download as zip.

 If you have a question about something please email me at: jesperenschede@gmail.com